-Known as the Warm Heart of Africa, Malawi is friendly and welcoming, if poor.
-It is an agricultural country and heavily dependent on foreign aid so there is a large expat community with foreigners coming to work as diplomats, NGO workers and government officials.
+Known as the ‘Warm Heart of Africa’, Malawi is friendly and welcoming.
+It is an agricultural country and heavily dependent on foreign aid so there is a large expat community with foreigners coming to work as diplomats, NGO workers, and government officials.

-Not a traditional game park destination, Malawi is focussing more on its conservation efforts and the newly-rehabilitated Majete Wildlife Reserve is where you want to go to see the Big Five in their natural habitat, safe from poachers.
+Not a traditional game park destination, Malawi is focusing more on its conservation efforts and the newly-rehabilitated Majete Wildlife Reserve is where you want to go to see the Big Five in their natural habitat, safe from poachers.

 There are many volunteer opportunities available in Malawi, especially in rural primary schools.
 Teachers here will teach not only English but other subjects such as Maths, Science, Art or Sports.
-You could be a teacher, a teaching assistant or an activity leader.
+You could be a teacher, a teaching assistant, or an activity leader.